This post contains affiliate links. Please read my disclosures.

 At the beginning of summer I start thinking of crowd pleasing bakes to donate to the various cake stalls coming our way.
 I usually make a few cake promises to the school fairs, village fetes and neighbourhood festivals.
 These cake stalls make their money by selling good homely British baking and I’m always happy to contribute.

-The key to a delicious gluten-free Coffee and Walnut Cake is:
+The key to a delicious gluten-free Coffee and Walnut Layer Cake is:

 - Teff flour

-SUBSTITUTION: You can swap the teff flour for Buckwheat flour which also works beautifully in this cake and gives it more of an earthy taste.
+SUBSTITUTION: You can substitute the teff flour for buckwheat flour which also works beautifully in this cake and gives it more of an earthy taste.
 Just swap the teff for equal amounts of buckwheat if you like that idea.